micro/go-micro/README.md

 Go Micro abstracts away the details of distributed systems.
 Here are the main features.

-- **Service Discovery** - Automatic service registration and name resolution (default: consul or mdns)
+- **Service Discovery** - Automatic service registration and name resolution.
+Service discovery is at the core of micro service development.
+When service A needs to speak to service B it needs the location of that service.
+Consul is the default discovery system with multicast DNS being a local option.

-- **Load Balancing** - Client side load balancing built on discovery (default: random hashed)
+- **Load Balancing** - Client side load balancing built on service discovery.
+Once we have the addresses of any number of instances of a service we now need a way to decide which node to route to.
+We use random hashed load balancing to provide even distribution across the services and retry a different node if there's a problem.

-- **Message Encoding** - Dynamic encoding based on content-type (default: protobuf and json-rpc)
+- **Message Encoding** - Dynamic message encoding based on content-type.
+The client and server will use codecs along with content-type to seamlessly encode and decode Go types for you.
+Any variety of messages could be encoded and sent from different clients.
+The client and server handle this by default.
+This includes proto-rpc and json-rpc by default.

-- **Sync Streaming** - RPC based request/response with support for bidirectional streaming (default: http/1.1 and http2)
+- **Sync Streaming** - RPC based request/response with support for bidirectional streaming.
+We provide an abstraction for synchronous communication.
+A request made to a service will be automatically resolved, load balanced, dialled and streamed.
+The default transport is http/1.1 or http2 when tls is enabled.

-- **Async Messaging** - Native pubsub messaging built in for event driven architectures (default: point to point http)
+- **Async Messaging** - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.
+Event notifications are a core pattern in micro service development.
+The default messaging is point-to-point http/1.1 or http2 when tls is enabled.

 ## Getting Started